Endometrial Hyperplasia

 Having these symptoms does not necessarily mean you have endometrial hyperplasia.
 Abnormal menstrual bleeding can by a symptom of many conditions.

-If you have symptoms of endometrial hyperplasia, there are several tests used to make a diagnosis.
+If you have these symptoms, several tests can help make a diagnosis.

 Ultrasound

 A transvaginal ultrasound is often used to help diagnose endometrial hyperplasia.
-During the ultrasound, a probe is inserted into your vagina to examine your uterus and ovaries.
+During the ultrasound, a probe is inserted into the vagina to examine the uterus and ovaries.

 Endometrial biopsy

-A physician may use a thin tube and a small brush to take a sample of your endometrium.
-This tissue sample will then be examined under a microscope in a laboratory to see if there are cancer cells present.
+A physician may use a thin tube and a small brush to take a sample of the endometrium.
+This tissue sample is examined under a microscope in a laboratory to see if cancer cells are present.

 Hysteroscopy